Mekanikalistik/ESP32_FlashDB/components/FlashDB/README.md

 # FlashDB ESP-IDF Component

-This document provides guidance on configuring and integrating the FlashDB library as a modular component within an ESP-IDF project.
+This document provides comprehensive guidance on configuring and integrating the FlashDB library as a modular component within an ESP-IDF project.
+It covers essential configuration, partition management, and usage examples tailored for the ESP32 platform.

 ## 1. Overview